TejaChalumuri/Assignment5_Teja_Scalable/README.md

 Close: float64
 Volume: float64

-## Step 1: Created API for live stock data retrieving
+## Step 1: Created API for livestock data retrieving
-## step 2: We have selected AAPL stock live data
+## Step 2: We have selected AAPL stock live data
-## step 3: We have created a function and using the API and stock details have retrived the live data
+## Step 3: We have created a function and using the API and stock details have retrieved the live data
-## step 4: now we have restted the column
+## Step 4: now we have restated the column
 ## step 5: Install openjdk-8-jdk and pyspark
-## step 6: Imported SparkSession and Streaming Context, pandas, os
+## Step 6: Imported SparkSession and Streaming Context, pandas, os
-## step 7: Now load the data into spark app "StockDataApp"
+## Step 7: Now load the data into the spark app "StockDataApp"
-## step 8: Analysing the data, checking for null values, checking for column schema
+## Step 8: Analysing the data, checking for null values, checking for column schema
-## step 9: Import the Linear Regression and VectorAssembler
+## Step 9: Import the Linear Regression and VectorAssembler
-## step 10: transform the dataset using the vectorAssembler
+## Step 10: transform the dataset using the vectorAssembler
-## Build model usnig the linear regression method
+## Build model using the linear regression method

 Now the model is built,